lawrencehsj/lawrencehsj/README.md

 **`Aspiring software developer`**

 I'm a Final Year Undergraduate in Computer Science (University of London) working towards my ambition to be a software developer.
-Throughout my undergraduate programme, I have embarked on numerous school projects, and had the opportunity to dabble in various aspects of programming and projects.
+Throughout my undergraduate programme, I had the opportunity to dabble in various aspects of programming and projects.

 I have a keen passion for learning and developing apps, and I am looking to expand and broaden my skillset through different environments.
 I am looking to pursue a career in the field of software and data.